akabhowmick/tattoo-tattle-frontend/README.md

 1. Git clone the repo
 2. Run "npm i" to download all node modules and dependencies
+3. Run "npx prisma migrate reset" to seed the database for the first viewing
-3. On a terminal session run the command "npx nodemon" to start up the prisma servers
+4. On a terminal session run the command "npx nodemon" to start up the prisma servers
-4. On a separate terminal run "npm run dev" to start up the app
+5. On a separate terminal run "npm run dev" to start up the app
-5. Create an account/log in and explore the tattoo tattle site!
+6. Create an account/log in and explore the tattoo tattle site!

 ### Technologies used: